jedelman8/nxos-ansible/README.md

 sjc                        : ok=1    changed=1    unreachable=0    failed=0
 ```

-You can verify the config files were created by navigating to the `configs` directory and checing out the new config files.
+You can verify the config files were created by navigating to the `configs` directory and checking out the new config files.

 ```
 cisco@onepk:~/nxos-ansible$ cd configs